 JTS has designated an employee, Diana Torres-Petrilli, to coordinate its efforts to comply with and carry out its responsibilities under Title IX.
-This employee is called the Title IX Coordinator and is responsible for ensuring Title IX compliance at JTS, as well as compliance with the Policy.
+This employee is called the Title IX Coordinator and is responsible for ensuring Title IX compliance at JTS, as well as compliance with the Non-Discrimination and Anti-Harassment Policy.
 The Title IX Coordinator is responsible for the effective implementation of supportive measures.
 At the conclusion of a grievance process, the Title IX Coordinator is also responsible for the effective implementation of any remedies.
 Ms. Petrilli can be contacted as follows:

-Diana Torres-Petrilli JTS Title IX Coordinator, ADA/Section 594 Compliance Officer 3080 Broadway Brush Hall #412 New York, NY 10027 Telephone 212-678-8011 dipetrilli@jtsa.edu

-JTS encourages anyone who has experienced conduct that may constitute an offense addressed in this Annual Campus Safety and Fire Security Report or pursuant to JTS's Non-Harassment or Discrimination Policy ("Prohibited Conduct") to report directly to the JTS Title IX Coordinator.
+Diana Torres-Petrilli JTS Title IX Coordinator, ADA/Section 594 Compliance Officer 3080 Broadway Brush Hall #412 New York, NY 10027 Telephone 212-678-8011 dipetrilli@jtsa.edu addressed in this Report or pursuant to JTS's Non-Harassment or Discrimination Policy ("Prohibited Conduct") to report directly to the JTS Title IX Coordinator.